 Artists, creators, and makers have unpredictable and often-demanding schedules.
 You have all the pressures of running a business, with the added challenge of sustaining your creativity.
 Between juggling projects, finding new clients, and honing your skills, self care might be the last thing on your mind.

 But taking time to practice these self care activities could make a real difference in your life and work.
 This isn’t just about feeling good (although that’s important!).
-These self care exercises will allow you to do better work as an artist, which will enrich your online portfolio.
+These self care exercises will allow you to do better work as an artist, which will enrich your online portfolio website.
 This means more clients and more projects, so you can spend time doing the thing you love to do and build that savings account!

 Convinced self care should be a priority now?
 Let’s get into our self care checklist of 14 self care ideas for artists.